ibm-cloud-docs/loadbalancer-service/faqs.md

 # FAQs for IBM Cloud Load Balancer
 {: #faqs-for-ibm-cloud-load-balancer}

-This section contains answers to some frequently asked questions about the IBM© Cloud Load Balancer Service.
+This section contains answers to some frequently asked questions about the {{site.data.keyword.loadbalancer_full}} Service.

 ## How many load balancing options are available in {{site.data.keyword.BluSoftlayer_notm}}?
 {: faq}